sl950313/SEDA-framework/README.md

 2. Each function of module
 --------------------------
 i.    receiver:
       a.
+The receiver is a subsriber of message-queue.
+      b.
 Receive msq from other stage and forwarding to the stage-handler.
-      b.
+      c.
 The receive is implemented by ZeroMQ.

 ii.   stage-handler:
       a.
-The logic of handling massages, the excute units are in worker-pool.
+The logic of handling massages and the producer of message-queue, the excute units are in worker-pool.

 iii.  worker-pool:
       a.
 A worker-pool which can be implement as thread-based or processor-based worker-pool.